-The mimosa can be planted indoors or outside your home in spring or fall.
-The flower likes sunny places and should be well sheltered from the wind.
-The best temperature for the mimosa flower is generally 23 to 25 degrees Celsius.
+The Mimosa can be planted indoors or outside your home in spring or fall.
+The flower likes sunny places, and should be well sheltered from the wind.
+The best temperature for the Mimosa flower is generally between 23 and 25 degrees Celsius.
 It also prefers drained and stony soils.

 Care and Maintenance

-- Water it regularly the first two years
+- Water the plant regularly for the first two years

 - Keep the soil cool, especially when the plant is flowering